marina601/discover-malta/TESTING.md

 2. Filter

-  - Click on the tropdown menu "Categories" and confirm all the categories are displayed which exists in the database, plus a link to all trips is also present.
+  - Click on the dropdown menu "Categories" and confirm all the categories are displayed which exists in the database, plus a link to all trips is also present.
   - Hover over each link and confirm the background colour is changing and transitions are present, as expected.
   - Click on each link and confirm the page displays the trips under each cagegory, the total trip count updates and represents the number of trips under each category.
   - Click on the "All trips" link and confirm all the trips are displayed on the page.